hg08/hb_ihb/README.md

-# Instantaneous hydrogen bond dynamics
+# Instantaneous Hydrogen Bond Dynamics
 Source codes for the paper [Revisiting the Thickness of the Air-Water Interface from Two Extremes of Interface Hydrogen Bond Dynamics](https://doi.org/10.1021/acs.jctc.4c00457).

 <p align='center'>